CogentRedTester/mpv-sub-select/README.md

 ]
 ```

 `alang` and `slang` are the language codes of the audio and subtitle tracks, while `blacklist` and `whitelist` are optional filters that can be used to choose subtitle tracks based on their track names.
-The blacklist will trigger if any its entries be present in the track name, while the whitelist requires that just one be present.
+The blacklist and whitelist will trigger if any of their entries are present in the track name.

 ### String Matching
 All matching is done using the lua `string.find` function, so supports [patterns](http://lua-users.org/wiki/PatternsTutorial).
 For example `eng?` could be used instead of `eng` so that the DVD language code `en` is also matched.